shaychavoshian/IndigenousSafeSteps/README.md

 Testing the slip resistance of footwear in labs. 🥾🧪 Providing design recommendations that blend safety and tradition. 💡

+## 🛣️ Roadmap & Milestones
-**🛣️ Roadmap & MilestonesExplore partnerships to implement design improvements within the Indigenous footwear industry.
+Explore partnerships to implement design improvements within the Indigenous footwear industry.
 Goals:

 Collaborate with Indigenous communities to understand their needs and priorities. 🧑‍🤝‍🧑